rantahar/introduction-to-mpi/_episodes/12-profiling.md

 >~~~
 >{:. output}
 >
->When compiling with scorep, you need to add --user,
+>When compiling with Score-P, you need to add `--user`,
 >~~~
 >scorep --user mpif90 poisson_mpi.f99
 >~~~